 A Message from Evelyn Wong Lee, President

 If you’re a visitor, please take a look at the different resources available on our website.
-We also invite you to join us for one of our free webinars which we hope will inspire you to continue your research.
+We invite you to join us for one of our free webinars, which we hope will inspire you to continue your research.
 Please consider joining our organization and supporting our efforts through membership or a donation.
-We want to keep Chinese family histories alive and it’s through the financial support of our members and generous donors that we’re able to continue our efforts.
+We want to keep Chinese family histories alive, and through the financial support of our members and generous donors, we’re able to continue our efforts.

 Chuck Woo is affectionately known as our favorite spotlighter to the Programs team!
 His quiet demeanor, easy going temperament, and dedication to this group is much appreciated.